Dalek variants

 Since their first appearance in 1963 there have been a number of variant models of the Daleks, a fictional alien race in the BBC science fiction television programme Doctor Who.

 First seen in the serial The Daleks (1963–64), the outward manifestation is portrayed as a powerful, technically advanced travel machine in which a hideous and malevolent mutant, the Dalek creature, resides.
 Although the general appearance of the Daleks has remained the same, details of both the casing and the mutant creature have changed over time.
 Alterations were made to accommodate the requirements of specific plot elements in various serials and episodes or at the request of producers, designers and directors to revitalise the Dalek appearance.
 On other occasions design changes have been the result of practical considerations when filming the Dalek props on location, or the mixing of components acquired from different sources.

 The episodes "Asylum of the Daleks" (2012), "The Magician's Apprentice" (2015) and "The Witch's Familiar" (2015) feature appearances by many of the Dalek variants seen in the Doctor Who programme since its inception.

 Glossary of primary Dalek components

-The component names listed below are used in this article as an aid to tracking the detail changes made to the basic Dalek design to create variants.
+The component names listed below are used in this article as an aid to tracking the detail changes made to the basic Dalek casing design to create variants.
 From the base up, the major components are: